 Waldrop was born in Emporia, Kansas in 1932.
 He enrolled in the pre-med program at Kansas State Teacher’s College, but his studies were interrupted in 1953 when he was drafted into the US Army.
 While stationed in Germany during the 1950s, Waldrop met his wife, the poet and translator Rosmarie Waldrop.
 He earned a PhD in comparative literature in 1964 from the University of Michigan and has taught at Brown University since 1968.

 In addition to being an internationally celebrated poet, Waldrop is a respected translator of French literature.
 His translations include writing by Claude Royet-Journoud, Anne-Marie Albiach, Edmond Jabès, and most recently Charles Baudelaire’s Les Fleurs du Mal.
-The French Government has give him the rank of “Chevalier des arts et des letters.”
+The French Government has given him the rank of “Chevalier des arts et des letters.”

 Waldrop’s poetry navigates concerns that are at once personal and philosophical by representing a world that is endlessly strange and fascinating.
 As A.L.
 Nielsen has said of Waldrop’s poety: “Keith Waldrop has concerned himself with the topology of the world of writing more consistently and valuably than any poet I can think of since the late Paul Celan.
 There is, in Waldrop's work, a steady thought directed to the way that we make our way in the world by thinking and speaking.
 Where Wallace Stevens gave us the portrait of a man bothered by the march of ants through his shadow, Waldrop gives us the disturbances of the world in its representations.”